adameisler/BailBloc-Challenge/README.md

 Projects will be judged according to the following criteria:

-• Consistency with existing NY and Federal Law.
+• Consistency with existing NY and Federal Law.<br/>
-• Compliance with NY's Bitlicense regulation.
+• Compliance with NY's Bitlicense regulation.<br/>
 • Ease of conversion

 This project can have a major, tangible impact on the criminal justice system.